szynl/Notes/Networking/Notes.md

 ### 10. What is the difference between static and dynamic routing?
 - **Static Routing**: Fixed routes manually configured by the network administrator.
 It doesn’t adapt to network changes.
 - **Dynamic Routing**: Routes that automatically adjust based on network conditions, using protocols like OSPF or BGP to discover the best paths.

+### 11. What is port forwarding?
+- **Port Forwarding**: Allows you to forward traffic from your local machine to another server via an intermediary (usually an SSH tunnel).